LED Module Repair-Troubleshooting Guide

 Posted by Mike Kirkpatrick on January 12, 2022

 If you are the proud owner of an LED Display or LED Video Wall, there are a few things that might help you when issues develop with the operation of your board.
+Check out our LED Module Repair-Troubleshooting Guide.
 Understanding these troubleshooting items will help you know what you are dealing with and will help you talk intelligently with the manufacturer or your LED module repair company when you have to send your equipment in for module repairs.

 LED pixels should last for years.
 Even though they may fade a little over time, you should never have to replace a pixel for the life of the board (usually about 100,000 hours).
 However, poor soldering can often result in bad connections at the pads of the pixel that connect it to the PCB.
 Rough handling, temperature extremes and other issues can also affect single pixels.
 These failures are not extensive and are usually relatively inexpensive to repair.